Microcosmos22/Mask-R-CNN/README.md

 <img src="images/boxes_training50.png" width="400">
 <img src="images/boxes_training80.png" width="400">

-and it seems that, despite decreasing error, the boxes do no further improve from epoch 50 on.
+and it seems that, despite decreasing error, the boxes do not improve a lot from epoch 50 on.